Biswajitnahak2003/GenAIByLangchain/Retrievers_in_langchain/README.md

-# 🧠 LangChain Retriever Examples

-This directory contains examples of various retriever types in LangChain, which are essential for building effective Retrieval-Augmented Generation (RAG) systems.

 # 📌 What are Retrievers?

 Retrievers are a core component in LangChain that fetch relevant documents from a data source in response to a user's query.
 This enables Large Language Models (LLMs) to generate accurate, grounded responses based on external knowledge, not just what they were trained on.